Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Formative Study on Situated Reasoning

 \subsection{Findings}

 We organize our findings into five themes, each of which motivates a design decision in the cataloging scheme.

-\textbf{Context-Dependent Advice.} Experts routinely altered recommendations based on audience and medium. \texttt{P13} recommended maps for casual readers but tables for policymakers; \texttt{P16} noted that chart type ``really doesn't matter'' for experts who ``will navigate through it'', whereas novices benefit from familiar conventions. \texttt{P14} distinguished interactive from static contexts.
-Guidelines cannot simply prescribe a chart type; they must specify the conditions under which the advice applies, motivating the inclusion of explicit context and exception fields.
+\textbf{Audience-Dependent Advice.} Experts routinely adapted recommendations based on audience and medium. \texttt{P13} recommended maps for casual readers but tables for policymakers; \texttt{P16} noted that chart type ``really doesn't matter'' for experts who ``will navigate through it'', whereas novices benefit from familiar conventions. \texttt{P14} distinguished interactive from static contexts.
+Guidelines cannot simply prescribe a chart type; they must specify the conditions under which the advice applies, motivating the inclusion of context and exception fields.

-\textbf{Rationale and Trade-offs.} Participants articulated mechanisms rather than binary judgments. \texttt{P11} explained that novices ``reduce it to what you understand, which is colors'', justifying why palette choice matters. \texttt{P14} described a title as ``more catchy'' and ``timely''; \texttt{P08} argued that simplification ``hides it a lot more''.
+\textbf{Rationale and Trade-offs.} Participants articulated mechanisms instead of binary judgments. \texttt{P11} explained that novices ``reduce it to what you understand, which is colors'', justifying why palette choice matters. \texttt{P14} described a title as ``more catchy'' and ``timely''; \texttt{P08} argued that simplification ``hides it a lot more''.
 These rhetorical and perceptual qualities resist Boolean encoding.
 The scheme must preserve rationale as natural language, separate from the instruction itself.

 \textbf{Disagreement and Provenance.} Participants frequently rejected suggestions that Datawrapper's experts had offered as improvements. \texttt{P11} dismissed a narrative annotation as ``very confusing''; \texttt{P12} questioned y-axis indexing; \texttt{P15} criticized a star rating for lacking transparency.
 These disagreements reflect different values, not errors.
 The scheme must track provenance so users can assess credibility and recognize when guidelines represent one perspective among several.